Strikes and minimum service laws in Europe

 The terms “the sovereign” or “monarch” and “the Crown” are related but have separate meanings.
 The Crown encompasses both the monarch and the government.
 It is vested in the King, but in general its functions are exercised by Ministers of the Crown accountable to the UK Parliament or the three devolved legislatures.

-After exploring differing interpretations of the Crown, this briefing paper examines the laws relating to succession to the Crown in the United Kingdom.
-As much of the uncodified constitution of the United Kingdom comes from the Crown, this paper also looks at the Crown’s various capacities: parliamentary, executive, judicial, religious and international.
-This briefing describes the Crown as it operates today, as well as examining some of the continuing traditions with which it is associated.
+After exploring differing interpretations of the Crown, this research briefing examines the laws relating to succession to the Crown in the UK.
+As much of the uncodified constitution of the United Kingdom flows from the Crown, this paper also looks at the Crown’s various capacities: parliamentary, executive, judicial, religious and international.
+This briefing also examines some of the continuing traditions with which the Crown is associated.

 Briefings on the Crown, its role in Parliament, the Commonwealth and the Overseas Territories, and the roles associated with the UK’s constitutional monarch.